MatrixEditor/proto4j/guide.md

 ---

 This module contains almost every important annotation cor creating the client-server infrastructure.
-Only Annotations of package `de.proto4j.annotation.documentation` are source-related so they can't be viewed at runtime.
+Only Annotations of package `de.proto4j.annotation.documentation` are source-related, so they can't be viewed at runtime.

 Below the packages and their usage are listed:
 * `http`: All Annotations declared in this package are used by an HTTP-Server.
 The basic processing of these annotations are explained in an extra [annotation-guide](https://github.com/MatrixEditor/proto4j/blob/main/annotation-guide.md)